0maaz-01/Animated-Website/README.md

-Got it!
-Here's an updated version of the README for a **clone** of the Xentry website landing page:

----

 # Xentry Website Landing Page Clone

 Welcome to the repository for the **Xentry Website Landing Page Clone**.
 This repository contains the source code for a clone of the Xentry landing page, designed to replicate its design and functionality.
 This project is meant for educational and practice purposes, allowing you to learn about front-end development and web design by building a clone of a real-world website.